 - Not effective on adult insects

-St Gabriel Organics Milky Spore is a formulation of the Paenibacillus popilliae bacteria, which occurs naturally in soil.
-It causes a disease within the white Japanese beetle larvae as they develop underground, but it has no effect on other soil dwellers like desirable earthworms.
+St. Gabriel Organics Milky Spore Grub Control is a formulation of the Paenibacillus popilliae bacteria, which occurs naturally in soil.
+It causes a disease within the white Japanese beetle larvae as they develop underground, but it has no effect on other soil dwellers like desirable earthworms, making it an environmentally safe option.

-Use where Japanese beetles have been problematic to significantly reduce local populations of this noxious exotic species.
+Use where Japanese beetles have been problematic to reduce local populations of this noxious exotic species significantly.
 The larvae consume milky spores as part of their natural feeding pattern.
 As the bacteria colonize, larvae die within 1 to 3 weeks, releasing millions of new bacteria spores into the surrounding soil.

 - Paenibacillus popilliae bacteria formula